-Richard Gold is a senior fellow with CIGI’s International Law Research Program (ILRP), effective October 2016.
+E. Richard Gold is a CIGI senior fellow, effective October 2016.
 He is also a James McGill Professor with McGill University’s Faculty of Law and was the founding director of the Centre for Intellectual Property Policy.

 At CIGI, Richard is organizing the first Innovation in Context workshop, which will examine the role of social institutions, norms and policy in leading to and obtaining the benefits (and costs) of innovation, whether technological or social.
 He is overseeing the filming and editing of a video series on topics related to the legal, social, political and economic dimensions of intellectual property law and innovation and will also write a digital essay and a commentary, both exploring recent developments in the field of intellectual property law and innovation.